-- $\sqrt{}$ To recognise the financial needs of various types of consumers at different stages in the debt management process, in particular the needs of distressed debtors. - $\sqrt{}$ To recognise the psycho-social impact on consumers of being in debt and to understand how to deal with distressed consumers, including knowledge of referral options. - $\sqrt{}$ To identify the main items of information that should be sought before providing advice to the consumer on his or her debt management needs. - To understand the purpose and content of the Standard Financial Statement and a Prescribed Financial Statement. - $\sqrt{}$ To be able to analyse information about a consumer's debt in order to accurately identify, quantify and prioritise his or her debt management needs. - $\sqrt{}$ To be able to assess the extent of consumer debt. - $\checkmark~$ To understand different types of security and assess the value of security. - $\sqrt{}$ To compare and contrast the different debt management solutions so as to be able to recommend to a consumer a solution appropriate to that consumer's financial situation. - \checkmark To compose a statement of suitability for a consumer setting out in clear terms the reasons underlying any recommendation made to the consumer by the firm, an explanation of the options available and the risks and consequences for the consumer of accepting any of those options. - $\sqrt{}$ To explain the role of the Money Advice and Budgeting Service (MABS) in the provision of debt management services.
+- To recognise the financial needs of various types of consumers at different stages in the debt management process, in particular the needs of distressed debtors. - √ To recognise the psycho-social impact on consumers of being in debt and to understand how to deal with distressed consumers, including knowledge of referral options. - $\sqrt{}$ To identify the main items of information that should be sought before providing advice to the consumer on his or her debt management needs. - √ To understand the purpose and content of the Standard Financial Statement and a Prescribed Financial Statement. - √ To be able to analyse information about a consumer's debt in order to accurately identify, quantify and prioritise his or her debt management needs. - \checkmark To be able to assess the extent of consumer debt. - $\sqrt{}$ To understand different types of security and assess the value of security. - √ To compare and contrast the different debt management solutions so as to be able to recommend to a consumer a solution appropriate to that consumer's financial situation. - √ To compose a statement of suitability for a consumer setting out in clear terms the reasons underlying any recommendation made to the consumer by the firm, an explanation of the options available and the risks and consequences for the consumer of accepting any of those options. - $\sqrt{}$ To explain the role of the Money Advice and Budgeting Service (MABS) in the provision of debt management services.

-7. Debt management √ solutions benefits, limitations and risks of the different debt management solutions for individual and corporate consumers, both statutory and non-statutory, including insolvency, bankruptcy, rescheduling and restructuring options, examinership, receivership and liquidation.
-To explain the impact of debt management solutions for the consumer in different circumstances.
-To identify the circumstances in which each debt management solution is appropriate.
-To explain the role of the Courts in debt management and debt enforcement.
-8. Personal taxation that can be claimed by a consumer.To understand a consumer's Income Tax liability, given details of his or her earnings and reliefs.To understand when an Inheritance Tax liability could arise on the inheritance of an asset.To understand when a Capital Gains Tax liability could arise on the disposal of an asset.
-9. Negotiation √ √ √ rights.
-To assess the approach of the different types of creditors and their possible approach to debt management solutions.
-10. Best practice to the collection, maintenance and processing of personal data related to consumers.
-To understand responsibilities under data protection legislation.
-To recognise the ethical issues arising in relation to the conduct of business.
-To advise a consumer in relation to the procedures involved in complaints handling and the use of alternative dispute resolution channels.
+7. Debt management solutions

+- √ To explain, compare and contrast the main features, benefits, limitations and risks of the different debt management solutions for individual and corporate consumers, both statutory and non-statutory, including insolvency, bankruptcy, rescheduling and restructuring options, examinership, receivership and liquidation. - $\sqrt{}$ To explain the impact of debt management solutions for the consumer in different circumstances. - √ To identify the circumstances in which each debt management solution is appropriate. - $\sqrt{}$ To explain the role of the Courts in debt management and debt enforcement. - $\sqrt{}$ To explain the debt collection and debt enforcement process.

+8. Personal taxation

+- √ To understand the main schedules under which Income Tax is assessed and identify the types of income which fall under each schedule. - $\sqrt{}$ To understand the main Income Tax reliefs and credits that can be claimed by a consumer. - √ To understand a consumer's Income Tax liability, given details of his or her earnings and reliefs. - $\sqrt{}$ To understand when an Inheritance Tax liability could arise on the inheritance of an asset. - √ To understand when a Capital Gains Tax liability could arise on the disposal of an asset. - √ To assess liability for Local Property Tax.

+9. Negotiation

+- $\ensuremath{\sqrt{}}$ To understand the various types of creditors and their rights. - \checkmark To assess the approach of the different types of creditors and their possible approach to debt management solutions. - $\sqrt{}$ To understand how to prepare for negotiating with the different types of creditors. - $\sqrt{}$ To be able to negotiate effectively with creditors on behalf of the consumer.

+- $\sqrt{}$ To be able to identify conflicts of interest and manage them appropriately. - \checkmark To describe the importance of confidentiality in relation to the collection, maintenance and processing of personal data related to consumers. - \checkmark To understand responsibilities under data protection legislation. - $\sqrt{}$ To recognise the ethical issues arising in relation to the conduct of business. - √ To advise a consumer in relation to the procedures involved in complaints handling and the use of alternative dispute resolution channels. - $\sqrt{}$ To explain the management and protection of consumer funds put in place by the Payment Services Directive II.